 Parents and care givers play an important role in the teaching of sexuality and relationships to their young people.

 Most parents and carers know that, just like learning how to play or talk, sexual development is a part of human development.
-We know that it will happen weather we talk to our children or not.
+We know that it will happen whether we talk to our children or not.
 (Talk Soon.
 Talk often: a guide for parents talking to their kids about sex (2011) Govt.
 WA, Dept. of Health).

 SHFPACT acknowledges that sometimes these conversations can be hard.
 But we also promote sexuality and relationships education as a lifelong learning experience that cannot simply be learnt through one talk alone, but rather many conversations and experiences.